JetBrains/kotlin-web-site/docs/topics/compatibility-guide-1720.md

 >
 > **Short summary**: Kotlin 1.7 introduced a feature called unrestricted builder inference, so that even the lambdas passed
 > to parameters not annotated with `@BuilderInference` could benefit from the builder inference.
-> However, that can cause several problems if more than one such lambda occurred in a function invocation.
+> However, that could cause several problems if more than one such lambda occurred in a function invocation.
 >
 > Kotlin 1.7.20 will report an error if more than one lambda function having
 > the corresponding parameter not annotated with `@BuilderInference` requires using builder inference